Designing Structured Content: Creating Multi-Column Layouts in Notion

 Creating a Multi-Column Layout

-- Create a Block: Start by inserting the first block (text, image, or any other block type) at the desired location on your page.
+- Create a Block: Start by inserting the first block (text, image, or any other type) at the desired location on your page.

 - Drag and Drop to Form Columns: Hover over the block until you see the drag handle.
 Click and drag the block to the side of an adjacent block until a vertical blue line appears.
 Drop the block to create a side-by-side layout.

-- Adjust Column Width: To modify the width of your columns, hover your mouse over the boundary between columns until a resizing cursor appears.
+- Adjust Column Width: To modify the width of your columns, hover over the boundary between columns until a resizing cursor appears.
 Click and drag the boundary to adjust the width as needed.

-Tips for Effective Multi-column Layouts
+Tips for Effective Multi-Column Layouts

-- Whitespace: Ensure that there is enough whitespace between columns and blocks to improve readability and reduce visual clutter.
+- Whitespace: Ensure there is enough whitespace between columns and blocks to improve readability and reduce visual clutter.

 - Alignment: Utilize Notion's alignment options to ensure that blocks and columns are neatly organized, contributing to a cohesive design.